sttk/fav-arith.number/README.md

 ### <u>ArithNumber</u>

-Represents a number, and its instance consists of three integers: *numerator*, *denominator*, *exponent*.
+Represents a number, and this instance consists of three integers: *numerator*, *denominator*, *exponent*.
 (a number = ( *numerator* / *denominator* ) * 10^*exponent* ).

 Arithmetics in program often causes rounding error.